 Our starting point

-Today, for all the talk about renewable energy sources and their stellar growth, the world is still largely powered by fossil fuels (representing 78% of final energy consumption in 2015).
-Wind and solar, together, contribute only 1.6% of total final energy consumption, and the bulk of renewable energy generation comes from biomass and hydropower.
+Today, for all the talk about renewable energy sources and their stellar growth, the world is still largely powered by fossil fuels, which made up 79.9% of estimated total final energy consumption in 2018.
 This is a stark reminder of how long the way is if we are to power the world with renewables: what’s required is a complete energy revolution.